 “Wachet Auf, Ruft Uns Die Stimme,” by J.S.
 Bach

-In common usage, a trill is a melodic embellishment produced by rapidly alternating two notes a step or semitone apart.
-It closely resembles the way that speakers of certain languages roll their R’s (always with great gusto), which is also called a trill (or to linguists, “trilled rhotics”).
-The name “Trill” fits this figure, even at such a slow speed.
+The Trill.
+Outside of FOM, a trill is a melodic embellishment produced by rapidly alternating two notes a step or semitone apart.
+And the term trill also applies to the way that speakers of certain languages roll their R’s (always with great gusto).
+We include it as a melodic figure because so many melodies use a slowed-down version of the alternating stepwise action.

-The three samples here show a few possible effects of the Trill.
+The three samples here show two possible effects of the Trill.
 “A Modern Major General” uses the alternating notes to create interest during what is essentially a rap.
 The Trill figure in “Iron Man” resembles a true embellishment, though of course, slower.
-And in “Back to You,” we get a sense for how versatile the Trill is.
-The alternating notes not only easily adapt to the sassy rhythm, but they also make it pop.
+The third excerpt is an example of an Oscillator.

 “A Modern Major General,” by Gilbert & Sullivan, with new lyrics by Randy Rainbow